Wang Jianping: Biography

 Joint Staff Department.
 In August 2016, the South China Morning Post reported that Wang had been arrested to face charges in connection to the Zhou Yongkang case.
 Wang was not present at the Sixth Plenum of the 18th Central Committee held in October 2016, further confirming rumours that he was in trouble.
-On 29 December 2016, the Defense Ministry of China confirmed that he had been placed under investigation for bribery.
+On 29 December 2016, the Ministry of National Defense confirmed that he had been placed under investigation for bribery.

 Wang was initially an alternate member of the 17th Central Committee of the Chinese Communist Party, ranked 4th out of 167 alternate members.
 He was made a full member upon the expulsion of Bo Xilai in 2012.
 He was a full member of the 18th Central Committee of the Chinese Communist Party until his own expulsion at the Seventh Plenum in October 2017.